There are many lifestyle adjustments. Diet and physical activity can help manage blood glucose levels as well as high blood pressure and cholesterol.

 Diet and type 2 diabetes

-A balanced healthy diet is fundamental in managing type 2 diabetes.
-Individuals should focus on carbohydrates like whole grains, vegetables, and legumes and avoid sugars and refined carbs.
-There are healthy fats such as nuts, seeds, and olive oil that should be included in a diet.
-Whereas refined oils and saturated fats should be avoided.
+A balanced, healthy diet is fundamental in managing type 2 diabetes.
+Individuals should focus on carbohydrates like whole grains, vegetables, and legumes, and avoid sugars and refined carbs.
+There are healthy fats, such as nuts, seeds, and olive oil, that should be included in a diet.
+Refined oils and saturated fats should be avoided.

-In order to have a balanced diet, we need to include proteins like chicken, fish, tofu, and legumes as well as a high-fiber diet.
-The fiber-rich diet helps regulate blood sugar levels which can be done through consuming plenty of vegetables and fruits as well as whole grains.
+To have a balanced diet, we need to include proteins like chicken, fish, tofu, and legumes as well as a high-fiber diet.
+The fiber-rich diet helps regulate blood sugar levels, which can be done through consuming plenty of vegetables and fruits as well as whole grains.

-Ensuring good portion control with smaller frequent meals can help manage your blood sugar levels.
-People wanting a more healthy lifestyle and having trouble with diet can consult a registered dietitian.
+Ensuring good portion control with smaller, frequent meals can help manage your blood sugar levels.
+People wanting a healthier lifestyle and having trouble with their diet can consult a registered dietitian.

 Physical activity and diabetes